JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-26-postgres-nosql-1.md

 ### /configuring_postgres_the_basics
 we will cover here how to access `postgres` from the console and from an IDE.
-I personally use `IntelliJ IDEA` and sometimes `DataGrip` both from `jetbrains`, but I will cover an `Eclipse` based option called `dbBeaver` as it is free and runs everywhere too.
+I personally use `IntelliJ IDEA` and sometimes `DataGrip` both from `jetbrains`, but I will cover an `Eclipse` based option called `dBeaver` as it is free and runs everywhere too.
 I will just cover basic setup as SQL commands are the same regardless which IDE you use.

 ##### on how to access postgres from the terminal